Topics covered on this page:

 Jesus: Only husbands can initiate divorce for fornication, and only the husband can remarry in God’s eyes.
 If the wife remarries she shall be called an adulteress.

-Both Rabbis Shammai and Hillel understood that when a woman has the certificate of divorce she could go and become another man’s wife.
+Both schools of Jewish thought understood that when a woman has the certificate of divorce she could go and become another man’s wife.
 But not in the New Testament Church.
-And so once again premarital sex best fits the 'exception clause’, and can be rightly applicable to both husbands and wives and engaged couples.
+And so once again premarital sex best fits the 'exception clause’, and can be rightly applicable to both married and engaged couples.
 In case you're wondering why I have only referred to the loss of her virginity and not his, is because the text in question (Matt.
 19:9) is an exception for men only, not for women.

 What about Deut.
 24:1-2?